Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 PLOTSIZE - The size of each side of the plot (in millimeters - to reduce simulation resolution requires a bit more code tweaking)

 sim3D - If True, the simulation will be 3D - otherwise it will be 2D

+VIEWMODE_3D - If 0, 3D simulations will be displayed with matplotlib showing slices through the data in the XY/XZ/YZ planes.
+If 1, Napari will be used to view a full 3D visualisation of the data.

 COMPRESS_FLOAT - If True, Float32 will be used instead of Float64, halving the memory usage of the program